-‘Bachelorette’ Star Leo Dottavio Gives Theory On Bekah Martinez’ Motive For Posting Sexual Harassment Claims
+‘Bachelorette’ Star Leo Dottavio Gives Theory On Bekah Martinez’s Motive For Posting Sexual Harassment Claims

 “In the Bachelor world they say that she does this for attention, to stay relevant.
 I know she has problems with that so I think that’s why she did it.
 I think it would have been nice if she would have just reached out to me or maybe reached out to those women and tried to find proof or anything that could actually substantiate any of the claims that they’re making.”

-In an interview with TooFab, Dottavio slammed Bekah Martinez’ reckless posting of third-party claims against him, and he questioned why anyone would make accusations against him through Martinez.
+In an interview with TooFab, Dottavio slammed Bekah Martinez’s reckless posting of third-party claims against him, and he questioned why anyone would make accusations against him through Martinez.

 “Right now, she’s tarnishing my name and ruining my life without any evidence of anything,” Dottavio said.
 “If I’m correct here, I don’t think anyone said, ‘He did this to me.’
 It was all a friend of a friend or ‘I heard he did this to a person… so I don’t know who they are.
 I want to know who it was.
 I want to talk about it.
 If I did something wrong, I want to right that wrong.
 I’m not gonna just let it fester.
 Like, talk to me if that’s how you feel instead of speaking for a friend through some random girl on Instagram who has a few followers.”